Iceshadow1404/JellyfinUpdatePoster/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Webhook Integration

+- When enabled, sends POST requests to http://your_ip:8000/trigger to manually trigger cover processing.
+- Check status via GET request to /status.

 ## Contact